Note: Nominations for the 2016 National Outdoor Book Awards have closed. Applications for the 2017 program will available here in early June of 2017.

 Note: If your accounting department requires it, here is: IRS Form W-9

-The National Outdoor Book Awards (NOBA) is a non-profit educational program sponsored by the NOBA Foundation, Idaho State University, and the Association of Outdoor Recreation and Education.
+The National Outdoor Book Awards (NOBA) is a non-profit educational program sponsored by the NOBA Foundation, the Association of Outdoor Recreation and Education, and Idaho State University.
 Its purpose is to recognize and encourage outstanding writing and publishing in the outdoor field.
 Books may be nominated for awards in one of nine categories.
 Additionally, a special award, the Outdoor Classic Award, is given annually to a book which over time has proven to be a significant work in the field.

 1. General Eligibility.
 Eligible works include full length books with subject matter related to outdoor adventure activities, i.e. mountaineering, rock climbing, kayaking, rafting, canoeing, hiking, mountain biking, backpacking, skiing, exploration, sailing.
 Works primarily dealing with nature or the environment are also eligible and should be entered in the appropriate category.
 Books must be written in English.

 2. Release Dates.
 To be eligible for the 2016 National Outdoor Book Awards, nominated books must have been released (date of first shipment of books) after June 1, 2015 and before September 1, 2016, except for those titles which have been nominated for the Outdoor Classic Award (see next).